dmmarti/es-theme-steampunk/README.md

 OVERVIEW

-This ZIP package contains the new Steampunk theme that is to be used within Emulation Station.
+This ZIP package contains the Steampunk theme that is to be used within Emulation Station.

-Follow the instructions below for installation.

 **NOTE**